nlfiedler/mokuroku/README.md

 three pieces of information.

 1. Path to the database files, just as with `DB::open()`
-1. Collection of view (index) names that will be passed to `Document.map()`
+1. Collection of index names that will be passed to `Document.map()`
 1. A boxed function of type `mokuroku::ByteMapper`

-The set of view names are those indices which the library will update every time `Database.put()` is called.
-That is, the implementation of `Document` that is passed to the `put()` call will have its `map()` invoked with each of the provided view names.
-Not every `Document` will emit index key/value pairs for every view.
+The set of index names are those indices which the library will update every time `Database.put()` is called.
+That is, the implementation of `Document` that is passed to the `put()` call will have its `map()` invoked with each of the provided index names.
+Not every `Document` will emit index key/value pairs for every index.
 In fact, there is no requirement to emit anything, it is entirely application dependent.
 Similarly, a single invocation of a mapper may emit multiple values, which is demonstrated in the `tagged` example.